jleeothon/django-inquisition/readme.rst

 The managers
 ~~~~~~~~~~~~

-A.k.a. inquisitioners.
+A.k.a. inquisitioners:

+- SearchManagerMixin
+- SearchManager
+- SimpleQSearchManagerMixin
+- SimpleQSearchManager

-Currently, the search manager (aka "inquisitioners") can be included as a mixin (if you also want to implement another mixin) or a class (if you're only extending this class).
+Currently, the search manager can be included as a mixin or a class (if you're only extending this functionality).

 First, create your own inquisitioner subclass::

     # managers.py

+    from django.db import models
+    import inquisition

-    class PokemonManager(inquisition.SimpleQSearchManager):
+    class PokemonManager(inquisition.SimpleQSearchManagerMixin, models.Manager):
         search_fields = ['name', 'poketype__name']
         order_by = ['name', 'number']

     # models.py

     from django.db include models
+    from .managers import PokemonManager

     class Pokemon(models.Model):
         name = CharField(max_length=50)
         poketype = ForeignKey('PokeType')
         # TODO poketype2

-        objects = Pokemon.managers.PokemonManager()
+        objects = PokemonManager()

 Notes:

 - ``search_fields`` support lookups across models.
 - ``order_by`` supports the same "reverse" syntax as querysets, i.e. ``"-name"`` to order from Z to A.
 - The above are true because they're internally dealt with using Django's querysets.